skip to content

 Publications

-The CAPA has four peer-reviewed publications and half a dozen empirical studies either under review or nearing completion.
-Published studies demonstrate: convergent validity with an observational procedure for pre-schoolers (CARE-Index) and an attachment interview for school age children (Farnfield 2015); construct validity regarding attachment insecurity and known risks in the environment such as parent mental health (Farnfield & Onions, 2022); the CAPA distinguishes between endangered (largely children in foster care) and safe community children (Farnfield 2015), community endangered children from severely maltreated children in residential care (Farnfield & Onions, 2022); a significant association with DSM5 clinical diagnoses of anxiety disorder and of depression (Farnfield & Onions, 2022), correlation between child attachment and risk of, or history of, maltreating animals (Wauthier et al in press).
-Stability of attachment using the CAPA over a two-year period with a group of highly traumatised institutional children was 70% which compares favourably with other studies (Farnfield, unpublished 2020).
+The CAPA has five peer-reviewed publications and half a dozen empirical studies either under review or nearing completion.
+It has been used in a about a dozen doctoral dissertations and innumerable Masters theses.
+Published studies demonstrate: convergent validity with an observational procedure for pre-schoolers (CARE-Index) and an attachment interview for school age children (Farnfield 2015); construct validity regarding attachment insecurity and known risks in the environment such as parent mental health (Farnfield & Onions, 2022); the CAPA distinguishes between endangered (largely children in foster care) and safe community children (Farnfield 2015), community endangered children from severely maltreated children in residential care (Farnfield & Onions, 2022); a significant association with DSM5 clinical diagnoses of anxiety disorder and of depression (Farnfield & Onions, 2022, accepted), correlation between child attachment and risk of, or history of, maltreating animals (Wauthier et al in press).
+Stability of attachment using the CAPA over a two-year period with a group of highly traumatised institutional children was 64% which compares favourably with other studies (Farnfield & Onions, accepted).
+That study also found that nearly a third of children six months into residential care used the DMM A8 pattern (externally assembled self) and 29% two years later.
+So far as we know this is the first study to empirically link A8 to multiple home placements as predicted by Crittenden and Landini.
+The case for using the CAPA as a means of both defining and assessing developmental trauma in children is made by Farnfield 2025.

 Future publications are expected to demonstrate: